 HypnosisAndSuggestion.org was created by Dr Matthew Whalley in 2007.
-Dr Whalley studied hypnosis with Professor David Oakley at the Hypnosis Unit in the Department of Psychology, University College London, and was awarded his Ph.D in 2004.
-The title of his thesis was 'The psychology and neuroanatomy of functional pain'.
-He currently works as a clinical psychologist in private practice and is the director of Psychology Tools which publishes CBT worksheets and resources.
+I studied hypnosis with Professor David Oakley at the Hypnosis Unit in the Department of Psychology, University College London.
+I was awarded my Ph.D in 2004 and the title of my thesis was 'The psychology and neuroanatomy of functional pain'.
+I subsequently trained as a clinical psychologist and currently work in private practice and am also the director of Psychology Tools which publishes CBT worksheets and resources.

 A number of researchers and clinicians have been kind enough to translate the site into multiple languages.
 My sincere thanks to: